M1Z1/Radio-Crawler/README.md

 # **Modules Reference**

-Each module has 4 seperate and independant instances (voices) denoted by the numbers 1-4.
+Each module has 4 separate and independent instances (voices) denoted by the numbers 1-4.

 Each module's parameters can be altered by recalling the Params function.